annotatrix/UD_Komi_Zyrian-IKDP/README.md

 # Summary

 This treebank consists of dialectal transcriptions of spoken Komi-Zyrian.
 The currenet texts are short segments from narratives from different areas where the Iźva dialect of Komi language is spoken.

+# Introduction

 The materials have been collected within Iźva Komi Documentation Project, funded by Kone Foundation in 2014-2016, and archived in [The Language Archive](https://tla.mpi.nl/).
 The work with treebanks connects to follow-up project that focuses into Komi syntax, [IKDP-2](https://langdoc.github.io/IKDP-2/).

-# Introduction

-These materials of spoken Komi have been transcribed and translated by native speakers, and the orthographic transcription system, although matching when applicable Komi orthography, is primarily phonemic.
-They represent only the northern Iźva dialect of Komi, but also materials from other dialects will be included.
+The transcriptions have been done by native speakers, and the orthographic transcription system, although matching when applicable Komi orthography, is primarily phonemic.
+The data in this treebank represents only the northern Iźva dialect of Komi, but also materials from other dialects will be included.
 The `sent_id` values match with those in archived IKDP corpus, and `+` character is used to mark sentence id's that span across multiple annotations.
 All sentences included have been recorded after 2014 and represent contemporary spoken language.

 # Acknowledgments